oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `fault_domain` - (Optional) The fault domain of a placement.
 * `fqdn` - (Optional) (Updatable) A three-label Fully Qualified Domain Name (FQDN) for a resource.
 * `freeform_tags` - (Optional) (Updatable) A simple key-value pair that is applied without any predefined name, type, or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `is_auto_scaling_enabled` - (Optional) (Updatable) Indicates if auto scaling is enabled for the Deployment's CPU core count.
-* `byol_cpu_core_count_limit` - (Optional) (Updatable) The maximum number of CPUs allowed with a 'Bring Your Own License' (BYOL) license type.
-Any CPU usage above this limit is considered as License Included and billed.
 * `is_byol_cpu_core_count_limit_enabled` - (Optional) (Updatable) Flag to allow to configure the 'Bring Your Own License' (BYOL) license type CPU limit.
 If enabled, the exact number of CPUs must be provided via byolCpuCoreCountLimit.
 * `is_public` - (Optional) (Updatable) True if this object is publicly available.
 * `license_model` - (Optional) (Updatable) The Oracle license model that applies to a Deployment.
 * `load_balancer_subnet_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a public subnet in the customer tenancy.
 Can be provided only for public deployments.
 If provided, the loadbalancer will be created in this subnet instead of the service tenancy.
 For backward compatibility, this is an optional property.
 It will become mandatory for public deployments after October 1, 2024.
 * `locks` - (Optional) Locks associated with this resource.
 	* `message` - (Optional) A message added by the creator of the lock.
 This is typically used to give an indication of why the resource is locked.
 	* `type` - (Required) Type of the lock.